 Tacoma, WA 98421

-If the detainee disagrees with the BIA decision, he or she has the right to appeal to Federal Circuit Court.
+If the person disagrees with the BIA decision, he or she has the right to appeal to Federal Circuit Court.
 The Circuit Court for California, Idaho, Oregon, and Washington, among others, is the 9th Circuit.

 Another method of relief, mainly for those who have been ordered deported but who ICE is unable to deport, can challenge their detention through a Writ of Habeas Corpus.
 Individuals interested in pursuing this option should contact their local Federal Public Defenders for more information.